notaryproject/specifications/specs/signature-specification.md

 An `authentic signing time` is a signing time authenticated by a `Signing Authority (SA)`.
 It allows a verifier to determine if the signature was generated within the certificate's validity. `Authentic signing time` is only used with signing scheme [`notary.x509.signingAuthority`](./signing-scheme.md/#notaryx509signingauthority).
 It is REQUIRED and MUST be present under the *Authentic Signing Time* signed attribute of the signature envelope.

 > [!NOTE]
-> The *Timestamp Signature* unsigned attribute MUST NOT be used as an `authentic signing time` under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509) as successful verification of the timestamp signature only implies that the `primitive signature` in the signature envelope was generated before the time point been stamped.
+> The *Timestamp Signature* unsigned attribute MUST NOT be used as an `authentic signing time` under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509).
+Successful verification of the timestamp signature only implies that the `primitive signature` in the signature envelope was generated before the time point been stamped.
 The phrase `time point been stamped` refers to the specific time point at which the `Timestamp Authority (TSA)` receives the timestamping request.

 ### Expiry